pwrtelegram/pwrtelegram/README.md

 * Uploading of any file/URL/file ID with automagical type recognition.
 * Uploading of any file/URL/file ID without sending the file to a specific user.
 * Automagical metadata recognition of sent files/URLs/file IDs.
-* Deleting of text messages sent from the bot
+* Deleting of text messages sent from the bot.
 * Uploading of files bigger than 5 megabytes with inline queries (supports both URLs and direct uploads)
 * Automatical type recognition for files sent using answerinlinequery
 * Both webhooks and getupdates are supported.
 * webhook requests can be recieved even on insecure http servers.
+* Resolving of usernames not only with channels and groups but also with normal users and bots.
 * [It is open source](https://github.com/pwrtelegram)!
 * [It can be installed on your own server](https://github.com/pwrtelegram/pwrtelegram-backend)!
 * [You tell me!](https://telegram.me/pwrtelegramgroup)